-While TextOnly and EditOnly appear to be reasonable measures of author contribution, we have found evidence that vandals accrue large contributions against these measures.
-For instance, we found that author 1065172 is in the 99th percentile when measured using TextOnly, but is nearly at the bottom of the ranks, at 0.000001 quantile when we look at his TextLongevityWithPenalty measure.
 We found five revisions in which this author added new text, but four of those were immediately reverted.
 The only revision that was kept around was a one word addition to a page!
 From the edits made by this author, we saw that he is a spammer.
-On the other hand, using TextLongevity instead of TextOnly we noticed that the author was below the 25thpercentile.
+On the other hand, using TextLongevity instead of TextOnly we noticed that the author was below the 25th percentile.
 On the EditLongevity measure, this author was below the 0.001 quantile; among the lowest in rank.
-Therefore, we argue that the measures that discount TextOnly and EditOnly by a text or edit quality measure is the correct way to accrue author contributions.
-We argue that NumEdits is not as good a measure, since vandals and bots easily make large numbers of bad edits.
+Therefore, we argue that the measures that discount TextOnly and EditOnly by a text or edit quality measure are more indicative of the "useful" work added to the Wikipedia.
+We argue that NumEdits is not as good a measure, since vandals and bots can easily make large numbers of bad edits.

-We present two figures, Figure 6 and Figure 7, which have been restricted to a region containing the bulk of the data points.
-In Figure 6, we see a vee shape, which separates the authors into two groups: those that have positive edit quality and those that have negative edit quality; as measured by $\overline{\alpha}{edit}$.
+We present two figures, Figure 5 and Figure 6, which have been restricted to a region containing the bulk of the data points.
+In Figure 5, we see a vee shape, which separates the authors into two groups: those that have positive edit quality and those that have negative edit quality, as measured by $\overline{\alpha}{edit}$ .
 The worse the quality of edits made by authors the less they accumulate of the EditLongevity measure, whereas the EditOnly measure, being oblivious to edit quality, attributes the same contribution to an author whose contributions persists as it does to an author whose contributions do not.
 On the negative side of EditLongevity, there are points that represent vandals, who edit large sections of existing pages, which are then immediately reverted.
-Clearly, EditOnly ranks some of these authors very highly, whereas EditLongevity is able to distinguish them and rank them very low.
+Clearly, EditOnly ranks some of these authors very highly, whereas EditLongevity is able to distinguish